DeepInThought/deepbeats/README.md

 ### Test

-To test Deepbeatss, run the following command:
+To test Deepbeats, run the following command:

 ```
 make testsuite